technoayan7/Operating-System-Notes/README.md

    - **Purpose**: Frees up memory for active processes, improving system performance.

 ### 12. **Context Switching**
-   - **Definition**: Process of saving and restoring the state of a CPU so a different process can run.
+   - **Definition**: Context switching involves saving the state of a currently running process and loading the saved state of a new process.
+The process state is stored in the Process Control Block, allowing the old process to resume from where it left off.
    - **Overhead**: Increases CPU load but allows multitasking.

 ### 13. **Zombie Process & Orphan Process**